steveklabnik/rust_for_rubyists/book/chapter-04.md

     }

 You'll note that tests take no arguments and return nothing.
-If the method runs, the test passes, and if it errors in some way, the test fails.
+If the function runs, the test passes, and if it errors in some way, the test fails.
 Let's give it a shot: Open up `testing.rs` and put this in it:

     #[test]